Sebamun/FYS3150_Projects/Project3/README.md

 python3 Initial.py # Write initial values to file.
 ```

-Which produces the textfile `Initial.txt`.
+Which produces the textfile Initial.txt.